Skip to main content

 To treat cervical cancer in women who have had a hysterectomy, the radioactive material is placed in a tube in the vagina.

-To treat a woman who still has a uterus, the radioactive material can be placed in a small metal tube (called a tandem) that goes in the uterus, along with small round metal holders (ovoids) placed near the cervix.
+To treat someone who still has a uterus, the radioactive material can be placed in a small metal tube (called a tandem) that goes in the uterus, along with small round metal holders (ovoids) placed near the cervix.
 This is sometimes called tandem and ovoid treatment.

 Possible short-term side effects of brachytherapy